-Becoming a stay-at-home working mom often means your financial situation changes, whether for better or worse.
-In this issue of Working Mom 3.0, writer Stephanie Taylor Christensen explores three ways to make your hard-earned cash work even harder for you.
+Becoming a stay-at-home working mom often means your financial situation changes, for better or worse.
+In this installment of Working Mom 3.0, writer Stephanie Taylor Christensen explores three ways to make your hard-earned cash work even harder for you.

 When you’re cash-strapped, savings can be hard to build.
 The key to saving lies in making it habitual, regardless of what you can spare, and finding opportunities to get paid for saving.
 Though experts vary on the amount of emergency savings that all families should have, the general rule of thumb is a minimum of three months of total household income.
 (Ideally, you should strive to save up to eight months’ worth).
 While saving such a large chunk of income might seem unimaginable now, every little bit helps.
 If one spouse loses his or her job, those savings will help you avoid drastic and expensive measures that can cripple you financially.
 Regardless of how much you can save, seek out a high-interest savings account, like those at SmartyPig, AllyBank or DiscoverBank.
 All pay competitive rates, don’t involve maintenance fees and have low to no minimum balance requirements.